 This bill amends existing laws regarding the suspension and reinstatement of youth operator's licenses, specifically targeting drivers under 18 years of age.
-It establishes new minimum and maximum suspension periods for offenses: a minimum of 20 days (up to 40 days) for a first offense, 45 days (up to 90 days) for a second offense, and 90 days (up to 180 days) for a third or subsequent offense.
+It establishes new minimum and maximum suspension periods for offenses, with a first offense resulting in a suspension of 20 to 40 days, a second offense leading to 45 to 90 days, and a third or subsequent offense resulting in a suspension of 90 to 180 days.
 Additionally, it mandates that individuals convicted of a third or subsequent offense must complete an approved in-person driver program before their license can be reinstated, regardless of the speeds involved in their offenses.

 Statutes affected: Introduced: 263:14